corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/ledger-recovery-manual.md

 #### Parameters

 * `party` - The legal identity of the node from whom you will be recovering transactions.
 This parameter is not nullable and represented as type `Party`.
-* `transactionIds` - This is a set of transaction ids that will be requested from the counterparty as part of the recovery process.
-This parameter is nullable and represented as type `Set<String>`
+* `transactionIds` - This is a set of transaction IDs that will be requested from the counterparty as part of the recovery process.
+This parameter is nullable and represented as type `Set<String>`.

-#### Return Type
+#### Return type

 * `RecoveryRequest` - This flow returns the entire `RecoveryRequest` object that has been successfully persisted by the initiating node.
 This will be displayed in the console as follows: